railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 Plans can be printed and/or sent to employees by email.
-Each employee can be given access to a dashboard that graphically shows the time allocated to him or her on a project and the time that's been worked so far.
+Each employee can be given access to a dashboard that graphically shows the time allocated to him or her on a project and the time that has been worked so far.
 So each employee can decide which projects should be prioritized.

 The employee then selects a task in the highest priority project.
-She ideally chooses either a task that has been directly assigned to her, or one which is high on the priority list that she's capable of completing, but is not yet directly assigned to anybody.
+She ideally chooses either a task that has been directly assigned to her, or one which is high on the priority list that she is capable of completing, but is not yet directly assigned to anybody.

 At the end of the period you can compare the duration of effective work on the different project to